 Applicants to COPS Office award programs are required to sign the Assurances and Certifications forms at the time of application.
 Signing these documents assures the COPS Office that you have read, understood, and accepted the award terms and conditions outlined in the Assurances and Certifications.
-Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines whether to fund the covered award.
+Please read these documents carefully, because signatures on these documents are treated as a material representation of fact upon which reliance will be placed when the U.S. Department of Justice determines to make an award.
 Additional copies of the Assurances and Certifications forms are contained in the appendices of this manual.
-If you have any questions about the Assurances and Certifications, please contact your assigned COPS Office Grant Program Specialist or the COPS Office Customer Care Center at 800-421-6770.
+If you have any questions about the Assurances and Certifications, please contact your assigned COPS Office Program Manager.